salcedoe/MtMdocs/docs/matlabBasics/ControlFlow.md

 *If, then, else, when?*

-Control flow are the flow charts of computer programming.
-Control Flows allow you to create scripts or functions that execute or repeat upon meeting certain conditions.
+Control flow is the flow chart of computer programming.
+Control Flow allow you to create scripts or functions that execute or repeat upon meeting certain conditions.
 Think of a music player.
 When you click "Play", the Music plays.
 That is a type of control flow known as a "conditional statement."
 Similarly, when you select the "Repeat" function, the same song will play over and over.
 That is another type of control flow called a loop.
-We'll talk about that here too.
+We'll talk about that too.

-### Mildly Useful MATLAB Documentation
+### Somewhat Useful MATLAB Documentation

 - [Loops and Conditional Statements](https://www.mathworks.com/help/matlab/control-flow.html'){target="_blank"}